codehsbooks/apjava/Basic-Java/if-statements.md

 ## If/Else Statements

-We can add the **else** keyword to our if statements.
-In this case, if the boolean expression in our if statement evaluates to false, the code within the **else** segment will run.
+We can add the **else** keyword to our if statement.In this case, if the boolean expression in our if statement evaluates to false, the code within the **else** segment will run.
 If the boolean expression evaluates to true, the code within the if segment will run.

 ```
-if (boolean expression) {
+if (boolean expression)
-    //Segment of code that will run given the boolean expression is true
-} else {
+{
-    //Segment of code that will run given the boolean expression is false
+    //Segment of code that will run if the boolean expression is true
 }
+else
+{
+    //Segment of code that will run if the boolean expression is false
+}
 ```

 ## If/Else/Else If Statements

-We can add the **else if** keyword to our if statements.
-In this case, if the boolean expression in our if statement evaluates to false, the code within the **else** segment will run.
-If the boolean expression evaluates to true, the code within the if segment will run.
+We can add the **else if** keyword between our if/else statement.
+If *boolean expression one* evaluates to false, then *boolean expression two* gets evaluated next.
+If *boolean expression two* also turns out to be false, the code within the `else` segment will run.

 ```
-if (boolean expression one) {
+if (boolean expression one)
-    //Segment of code that will run given the boolean expression is true
-} else ifelse {
+{
-    //Segment of code that will run given the boolean expression is false
+    //Segment of code that will run if boolean expression one is true
 }
+else if (boolean expression two)
+{
+    //Segment of code that will run if boolean expression two is true
+}
+else
+{
+    //Segment of code that will run if boolean expression one and boolean expression two are both false
+}
 ```

+You can have as many **else if** statements as you want.
+There is no limit!

 ## Age Survey